Sheikh Lotfollah Mosque

 Sheikh Lotfollah Mosque - Decoration of the portal side walls

 Moarraq kashi was an expensive and time-consuming process and it was replaced by hafti rangi (seven colours), square tiles where up to seven colours were painted before they were fired.
-The overall tone of the tiles used at this mosque is less dark than the muqarnas mosaics, because of a larger use of green and white.
+The overall tone of the tiles used at this mosque is less dark than that used at Shah Abbas Mosque, because of a larger use of green and white.

 The colours of the dome seem to vary with the time of the day, with best views in the late afternoon when the reflection of the sun subsides.